lhorie/mithril-blog/articles/wait-for-it.md

 Here's a relatively common question that I hear from newcomers: "How do I show a loading icon?"

-In this article, we'll look at a couple of ways to do just that.
+In this article, we'll look at one way to do just that.

 Let's imagine we have a module that displays a list of things.